kxng0109/taskflow-project-management/README.md

   projects they are members of.
 * Professional API Design: Clean API contract using DTOs for requests and responses, with a central exception handler for predictable error messages (`400`, `401`, `403`, `404`).
+* Continuous Integration: A CI pipeline with GitHub Actions automatically runs all tests on every push to ensure the main branch is always stable.

 ---